360-info/report-nuclearpower/data/README.md

 # `/data`

-## `irena-proportions.csv`
+## `irena-proportions.csv`, `irena-proportions-2022.csv`

 Processed [IRENASTAT](https://pxweb.irena.org/pxweb/en/IRENASTAT) data indicating the amount and proportion of energy produced, and energy capacity developed, by nuclear, renewable and non-renewable sources.
+The `-[year]` variant contains only the latest year's data.

 Columns include: